 The aneurysm often takes many years to develop and may often show no symptoms at all.
 Only when the aorta begins to leak do patients notice a sudden severe pain in their abdomen or back.
+Typical symptoms that indicate a patient may have a ruptured abdominal aortic aneurysm include:

 The diagnosis is usually made by way of an ultrasound or a CT scan after a patient has been admitted to A&E. If diagnosed early the prognosis will be good.
 A large and growing aneurysm will often be treated with surgery.
 The surgery will prevent a full rupture of the aorta.
 Other smaller aneurysms may simply just need careful monitoring.